Henry Macandrew: Command

-Macandrew fell out with Rimington in September and left his staff on 7 October.
-He thus relinquished his temporary rank, reverting to his brevet colonelcy.
-Macandrew was still well thought of by Haig, who quickly had him appointed to a new command.
-On 16 November he was re-promoted to temporary brigadier-general and given the 9th (Sirhind) Brigade, replacing the newly promoted Major-General William George Walker.
-He stayed with the 9th only briefly, moving to the 53rd Brigade on 28 November.
-The brigade, part of 18th (Eastern) Division, did not participate in any battles during Macandrew's command.
+Macandrew fell out with Rimington in September and left his staff on 8 October.
+He thus relinquished his temporary rank of brigadier general, reverting to his brevet colonelcy.
+Macandrew was still well thought of by Haig, and the latter quickly appointed him to a new command.
+On 16 November, he was re-promoted to temporary brigadier general and given the 9th (Sirhind) Brigade, replacing Major General William Walker after his promotion.
+He stayed with the 9th only briefly, moving to the 53rd Infantry Brigade on 28 November.
+This brigade, part of the 18th (Eastern) Division, did not participate in any battles during Macandrew's command.

-Macandrew left 53rd Brigade on 27 April 1916 and on 7 May was promoted to temporary major-general and given command of the 2nd Indian Cavalry Division at Haig's behest.
-The division contained the 3rd (Ambala) Cavalry Brigade, the 9th (Secunderabad) Cavalry Brigade, and the Canadian Cavalry Brigade.
+Macandrew left the 53rd Brigade on 27 April 1916.
+He was promoted to temporary major general on 7 May, and given command of the 2nd Indian Cavalry Division at the behest of Haig, now commanding the entire BEF.
+The division contained the 3rd (Ambala) Cavalry Brigade, the 9th (Secunderabad) Cavalry Brigade and the Canadian Cavalry Brigade.
+Each brigade was made up of four cavalry regiments.

 The Somme

 Macandrew participated in the Battle of the Somme in July; his division was tasked by Fourth Army to advance through any gaps created by its advance beginning on 1 July.
 Little occurred for the cavalry in the next two weeks, before a push from Fourth Army on 14 July opened a route for the strategically important High Wood to be taken.
 In mid-morning, Macandrew took his division forward to capture High Wood, but the ground was too slippery and Macandrew fell twice during the advance.
 It was called off and infantry were brought in to make the attack instead.

+The military historian Richard Holmes argues that the terrain issues have been overstated at High Wood.
+He ascribes the failure to poor communication at corps and army level, resulting in Macandrew's force being sent in too late to be effective, and a lack of brigade and divisional initiative which could have overcome it.
 On 7 September the Cavalry Corps was re-established in France and all the cavalry divisions were put under its orders.
 As this occurred, Macandrew's division was renamed the 5th Cavalry Division.

 Macandrew was promoted to substantive major-general on 1 January 1917.
 The Germans began to retreat to the Hindenburg Line in March, with the British following up behind them.
-The cavalry were very active in these operations, with Haig singling out an action of Macandrew's division where on 27 March it drove the Germans out of Villers-Faucon and several surrounding villages.
-With the retreat having come to a halt, by June Macandrew's division had returned to trench warfare, based around Le Verguier.
+The cavalry were very active in the advance, with Haig particularly praising an action of one of Macandrew's squadrons where, on 27 March, it drove the Germans out of Villers-Faucon and several surrounding villages.
+With the retreat having come to a halt, by June the 5th Cavalry Division had returned to trench warfare, based around Le Verguier.
 The obstacles put up by it were complimented by Lieutenant-General Sir William Pulteney, commander of III Corps, as the best he had seen in the country.
-In October the division marched into Belgium to take part in the Battle of Passchendaele but was not used.
+In October the division travelled into Belgium to take part in the Battle of Passchendaele but was not used.